ncshy/Linux-Investigations/investigate_stack_arm32/README.md

-add - Adds register values, stores result in leftmost argument push - Decrement sp by 4*(no.of arguments) and push the argument onto the stack in order. pop - Pop the element on the stack pointed to by sp, store it in the argument, then increment sp bl - Store current instruction pointer onto stack, and jump to address specified bx - Pop value in stack pointed to by sp, store it in lr, then increment sp
+add - Adds register values, stores result in leftmost argument push - Decrement sp by 4*(no.of arguments) and push the argument onto the stack in order. pop - Pop the element on the stack pointed to by sp, store it in the argument, then increment sp bl - Store next pc value onto lr, and jump to address specified bx - Copy value in lr and store it in pc.

 ```
 # Main function instructions